Brilic-Media/laravel-websockets/docs/advanced-usage/dispatched-events.md

 Below you will find a list of dispatched events:

-- `BeyondCode\LaravelWebSockets\Events\NewConnection` - when a connection successfully establishes on the server
+- `Longriders\LaravelWebSockets\Events\NewConnection` - when a connection successfully establishes on the server
-- `BeyondCode\LaravelWebSockets\Events\ConnectionClosed` - when a connection leaves the server
+- `Longriders\LaravelWebSockets\Events\ConnectionClosed` - when a connection leaves the server
-- `BeyondCode\LaravelWebSockets\Events\SubscribedToChannel` - when a connection subscribes to a specific channel
+- `Longriders\LaravelWebSockets\Events\SubscribedToChannel` - when a connection subscribes to a specific channel
-- `BeyondCode\LaravelWebSockets\Events\UnsubscribedFromChannel` - when a connection unsubscribes from a specific channel
+- `Longriders\LaravelWebSockets\Events\UnsubscribedFromChannel` - when a connection unsubscribes from a specific channel
 - `BeyondCode\LaravelWebSockets\Events\WebSocketMessageReceived` - when the server receives a message
 - `BeyondCode\LaravelWebSockets\EventsConnectionPonged` - when a connection pings to the server that it is still alive